 - Add flour mixture to wet ingredients and beat until just combined.
 (The mixture can now be chilled for about half an hour to make it easier to handle before proceeding).

-- Serve warm with vanilla ice cream on the side.
+- Slice into bars and serve warm with vanilla ice cream on the side.